dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 2. In the lower left of your lineage, click on **Lenses** and select **Consumption queries**.
 <Lightbox src="/img/docs/collaborate/dbt-explorer/model-consumption-lenses.jpg" width="85%" title="View model consumption queries in your lineage using the 'Lenses' feature." />

-3. Your lineage should display a small red box above each model, indicating the consumption query number for each model.
+3. Your lineage should display a small red box above each model, indicating the consumption query number.
 The number for each model represents the model consumption over the last 30 days.

 ### View from Model list

-1. To view your model in your project lineage, go to the main **Overview page**.
+1. To view a list of models, go to the main **Overview page**.
 2. In the left navigation, go to the **Resources** tab and click on **Models** to view the models list.
 3. You can view the consumption query count for the models and sort by most or least consumed.
 The consumption query number for each model represents the consumption over the last 30 days.
 <Lightbox src="/img/docs/collaborate/dbt-explorer/model-consumption-list.jpg" width="85%" title="View models consumption in the 'Models' list page under the 'Consumption' column." />